 With provincial and municipal elections coming this year, the lack of housing and its unaffordability are among voters’ top concerns.
 The province of Ontario recently convened a table of experts to publish a report on housing affordability.
 While the report does present several potential isolated solutions, it specifically notes that it was not in the panel’s mandate to address “affordable housing”.

 Proceeding with one of the largest building booms in a generation requires addressing the systemic issues.
 As the federal government looks to invest unprecedented amounts into housing, a holistic approach that addresses intersections with climate, equity, and municipal financial stability will be key.
 Getting the right housing built, quickly, will require leveraging technical expertise, embracing regulatory reform and process streamlining, and maintaining an environment open to innovation.

-The C4C Housing Systems and Innovation Summit, hosted by the Centre for Cities at Windsor Law, University of Windsor will comprise 4 sessions over 2 days.
-Speakers will include practitioners, planners, entrepreneurs, politicians, scholars, and lawyers engaged in housing systems reform in Ontario.
-Sessions will focus on addressing systemic issues and gaps in housing delivery, and the innovative solutions needed to ensure a range of affordable housing options for all Ontarians.
-Registration is open and free of charge.
+The C4C Housing Systems and Innovation Summit, hosted by the Centre for Cities at Windsor Law, University of Windsor comprised 4 sessions over 2 days.
+Speakers included practitioners, planners, entrepreneurs, politicians, scholars, and lawyers engaged in housing systems reform in Ontario.
+Sessions focused on addressing systemic issues and gaps in housing delivery, and the innovative solutions needed to ensure a range of affordable housing options for all Ontarians.

 Wednesday March 16, 2022

 Director, Centre for Cities and Associate Professor, Windsor Law

 Student Research Associate, Centre for Cities and 3L Windsor Law student

 - James Tischler